Best daily deals

 See here for an explanation of MDAQS, how it works, and how it was developed.

-Sennheiser has their tuning on lockdown, and posts excellent scores in this metric.
-Bass isn’t terribly overemphasized, and there’s no real wild swings to note that would harm your experience any.
-However, the distortion of the Sennheiser MOMENTUM 4 Wireless is a bit of a letdown, merely scoring a touch above “okay.”
-If I had to guess, it’s likely due to some wonkiness due to the ANC unit, but to be honest I didn’t hear much of that in my time with the headphones.
-I did, however, notice that they were better than average with their representation of 3D space in stereo mixes, and that’s reflected here as well.
-Overall, the Sennheiser MOMENTUM 4 Wireless sound pretty good for their category.
+Sennheiser has its tuning on lockdown and posts an excellent score for Timbre.
+Bass isn’t terribly overemphasized, and there are no real wild swings to note that would harm your experience.
+I did notice that they were better than average with their representation of 3D space in stereo mixes, and that’s reflected here as well.
+Overall, the Sennheiser MOMENTUM 4 Wireless sounds pretty good for this category.

 Objective measurements